-Elizabeth West Marvin is Professor of Music Theory at the Eastman School of Music and Chair of the Music Theory Department.
+Elizabeth West Marvin is Professor of Music Theory and Minehan Family Professor at the Eastman School of Music.
 She holds a secondary appointment in the University of Rochester’s Brain and Cognitive Sciences Department.
-At Eastman, Marvin previously served as Dean of Academic Affairs (2000-2004) and as chair (1996-2000), during which time she oversaw major curricular changes in both the undergraduate and graduate theory curricula.
-Until 2005 she held an affiliate appointment in Eastman’s voice department, where she earned a Performer’s Certificate in Voice while a student.
-She continues to perform actively in the Rochester area.
+At Eastman, Marvin previously served as Dean of Academic Affairs (2000-2004), Acting Senior Associate Dean of Graduate Studies in 2016, and as department chair (1996-2000; 2016-2018), during which time she oversaw major curricular changes in both the undergraduate and graduate theory curricula.
+From 2000-2005, she held an affiliate appointment in Eastman’s voice department, where she earned a Performer’s Certificate in Voice while a student.

 Dr. Marvin is the 2012 recipient of the Gail Boyd de Stwolinski Prize for Teaching and Research in Music Theory Pedagogy (a national lifetime-achievement award).
 In 2003, Marvin completed her term as national President of the Society for Music Theory, which she served previously as member of the Executive Board, Editorial Board, Newsletter editor, and committee member.
 She is also former President, Vice President, and Program Chair for the Music Theory Society of New York State.